-The Diet Sure To Help You Lose Weight Is… (The Diet You Stick To)
+The Diet for Weight Loss Is… (The Diet You Stick To)

 Diet.
 Kind of an unpleasant word, right?
 Losing weight and eating better has been on the agenda all year long, but with hundreds of diets and nutrition fads (and alarming/trending Netflix documentaries), how is anyone supposed to know which one is right for you?